xoofx/xoofx.github.io/resume.md

 Location: *La Gaude, France*
 Technologies: *`C++`, `ISDN Protocols`, `HTTP servers`, `HTML`*

 I joined a team that was actively developing the ISDN network stack for the IBM 2220 Nways Broadband Switch.
 I have developed an application to perform checks of the protocol.
 The application was producing a HTML report with a web server to easily verify visually the correctness of the protocol implementation.
-With this tool, I have been able to identify some problems and helped the team to debug and fix various bugs.
+With this tool, I have been able to identify some problems and helped the team to debug and fix some bugs.

 ___